kamranayub/awesome-deved/README.md

 - [Practical Typography](https://practicaltypography.com/) - Online book on typography by Matthew Butterick
 - [Select Star SQL](https://selectstarsql.com/) - Interactive book that teaches SQL using a Texas Death Row dataset by Zi Chong Kao

+# Conference Talks

+- [Wat](https://www.destroyallsoftware.com/talks/wat) - Widely shared talk on the quirks of JavaScript and Ruby

+# Courses

+- [Epic React](https://epicreact.dev/) - Code-along interactive course and workshops that teach React fundamentals.
+19 hours of course material plus 10 hours of conversations with React experts.
+- [Execute Program](https://www.executeprogram.com/) - Interactive courses on TypeScript, Modern JavaScript, SQL, regular expressions, and more.
+Each course is made up of hundreds of interactive code examples running live in your browser.
+- [Serverless Visually Explained](https://serverless-visually-explained.com) - See and interact with serverless concepts with animated examples, code snippets, and demos.

 # Documentation